JakeSteam/blog-history/_drafts/2024-08-09-lego-junkbot-technical-and-historical-decompiling.md

 >
 > ...we had a hard time making levels.
 We just had to add stuff to the game.
 We had to add obstacles, hazards, enemies, power-ups, and then the game started getting fun

-By this, he means the core mechanic of Junkbot walking and the player moving LEGO bricks is the "cake".
+By this, he presumably means the core mechanic of Junkbot walking and the player moving LEGO bricks is the "cake".
 It works, it's functional, but it doesn't provide much fun.
 The enemies, hazards, and hints of story are the "frosting" that make the game what it is.
-Or, in his words: "the core mechanic was conceptually interesting but experientially lacking".
+Or, in his words:

+> The core mechanic was conceptually interesting but experientially lacking.

 The team evidently spent a lot of time on this core mechanic, as [Michael (Sound Design)](#michael-sweet-music--sound-design) "_sent us dozens of different prototypes for the sounds of bricks clicking together and the sound of bricks being pried apart_".
 Similarly, "_we had tons of brainstorming meetings, talking about possibilities for, how do you make something that feels like pulling apart and sticking together these LEGO bricks, but also then becomes a really challenging and interesting and fun game?_".